French aerospace group says website targeted, not directly attacked

 The name of GIFAS was used to create a fake address which was very similar to the genuine one used by the group, he said.
 It no longer exists and the official website does not contain any sensitive information, he added.

-French aerospace and defence companies say they are the subject of frequent cyber attacks.
+French aerospace and defense companies say they are the subject of frequent cyber attacks.
 Developing systems to deal with such threats is also a growing part of their business.

-GIFAS has members that include companies such as Dassault Aviation (AVMD.PA), maker of the French Rafale warplane, and aerospace giant Airbus Group (AIR.PA).
+GIFAS has members that include companies such as Dassault Aviation, maker of the French Rafale warplane, and aerospace giant Airbus Group.

 (Reporting by Tim Hepher, writing by Sybille de La Hamaide, editing by David Evans)